 A well-maintained fire safety system is an increase in the building’s persistence to damage.
 Thus, it correspondingly needs less insurance cost.
 Insurance premiums will cost less for medical facilities with updated inspections and maintenance.

 The obligation to undergo building inspection is implemented by existing government rules.
 Under The Fire and Emergency Act – Sect 27A, the classes of buildings that, because of the nature of their use or intended use, are to be inspected on a regular basis by the authorised person.
-The owner or occupier of the building should comply with the inspector’s direction on reducing the danger by fire hazards in medical centers affecting the occupants or the property.
+The owner or occupier of the building should comply with the Healthcare Centre Fire Inspector’s direction on reducing the danger by fire hazards in medical centres affecting the occupants or the property.
 Failure to comply will be penalised accordingly.

 When you conform to Australian Standards, it means much less to worry about and much more focus on your work operations.
-We here at FCF Darwin can provide your centre a professional inspector who can ensure all inspections are complete.
+We here at FCF can provide your centre a professional Healthcare Centre Fire Inspector who can ensure all inspections are complete.